brunoamaral/ai-hed-website/content/02. ai in higher education/index.md

 ---
-title: AI in Higher Education
+title: About the AI in Higher Education Project
 date: 2024-11-03T17:05:03Z
 draft: false
 categories: